zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### Rudder Back Speed
 - Description: Set the Back speed of rudder, this will apply with sails
-- Default Value: 1
+- Default Value: 5

 ### Rudder Slow Speed
 - Description: Set the Slow speed of rudder, this will apply with sails
-- Default Value: 15
+- Default Value: 5

 ### Rudder Half Speed
 - Description: Set the Half speed of rudder, this will apply with sails
-- Default Value: 40
+- Default Value: 50

 ### Rudder Full Speed
 - Description: Set the Full speed of rudder, this will apply with sails
-- Default Value: 5
+- Default Value: 20

 ### HasShipWeightCalculations
 - Description: enables ship weight calculations for sail-force (sailing speed) and future propulsion, makes larger ships require more sails and smaller ships require less